atparkweb/state_management_lecture/react_redux.md

 ## State Management: Redux
 Redux solves the problems of stateful components by moving shared state to a global store which can be accessed by any component in our application.

-When state becomes global we no longer have to pass state around through props, but we still need to make state changes predictable and without side effects.
+When state becomes global we no longer have to pass state around through props, but we need to make sure state changes are predictable and free of side effects.
 Redux turns our state into a *single immutable state tree*.
 The state tree is read-only.

 Whenever we want to change the state tree, we use a pure function that takes